“To acheive great things, two things are needed: a plan and not quite enough time ”

 Germ Stem Cell Niche

 C. elegans' germ stem cell niche is a fascinating and elegant system that responds sensitively to the worm's environment, linking sensory and metabolic inputs directly with reproductive output.
-This project aims to map natural phenotypic variation in the size/activity of the germ stem cell niche to discover causal genetic variants.
+This project aims to map natural phenotypic variation and plasticity in the size/activity of the germ stem cell niche to discover causal genetic variants.
 This work has been done in collaboration with Dr. Christian Braendle.

 Stevens L, Félix MA, Beltran T, Braendle C, Caurcel C, Fausett SR, Fitch D, Frézal L, Kaur T, Kiontke K, Newton M, Noble L, Richaud A, Rockman M, Sudhaus W, Blaxter M (2019) Comparative genomics of 10 new Caenorhabditis species.
 Evol Letters, 3(2):217-236